vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 of the three days, one of these was a lower-priority item that was just chosen for fit with intense day job work, so the high-priority items had indeed bunched up).

+## 2026-05-31: skipped all exercises

+On Sunday 2026-05-31, I skipped all exercises to conserve time and energy for meal prep and other personal chores after spending the morning and early afternoon on some day job work.